Amii-Open-Source/ml-instrumentation/README.md

   # not all values need to be stored at each frame
   if step % 100 == 0:
     collector.collect('special', 'test value')

+# send the results to some shared storage location
+collector.merge('$SCRATCH/project-name/experiment-name.db')
 ```

 ## API Documentation